The origin of synarché and why it is an infinity greater than all infinities

 My appeal is to mathematical beauty, and I hope, as I continue researching this delightful discovery, it continues to astonish and inspire, and ultimately, it works.

 I've been gloriously wrong before.
-Many thousands have stood at a similarly high precipice and discovered that they were wrong.
+Many have stood at the high precipice of defining a new concept within mathematics and discovered that they were wrong.
 Perhaps as many more never did figure out that they were wrong... but they were.
-Thus, I may be wrong, and hopefully I have the ability to walk down from any precipice of wrongness if need be.
+Thus, I may be wrong, and hopefully I have the ability to walk down from a precipice of wrongness if need be.
 In which case, this is a fun adventure which will soon be forgotten, and nothing of consequence has happened.

 For those who appreciate this idea but prefer to stay out of theological debates, the threefold vortex of lowercase xsi refers to "Infinity, Oneness, and Random," or, if that's still too far out there, it refers to the graceful blending-into-infinity nature of the third pole of ternary logic, or even simply the original approach of joining a lemniscate ∞ with a zero 0.